AndreaEnricoFranzoni/Functional_time_series_forecasting/Test_domain1D/Artificial_data/README.md

 **Test on synthetically generated curves FTS**

-Data are generated as in [Didericksen, Kokoszka and Zhang](#ref-kokoskza).
+Data are generated as in [Didericksen, Kokoszka and Zhang](#ref-kokoskza) (see main READ.ME).
 8 different processes are generated (4 different kernels, each one with 2 different norms magnitude), with 100 time instants, 50 burn-in iterations, 200 discrete evaluations of the curve.
 For each one of them: use the first b instants as available data, b+1 as test set: evaluate the prediction loss as L2 norm estimate ($E_n$) and L1 norm ($R_n$). $b \in \{50, \dots, 99\}$.
 Evaluate mean and standard deviation of both $E_n$ and $R_n$, other than their boxplots.
 Predictions are done using:

 -   *Prediction_PPC.R*: PPC with cv, input space of $\alpha \in \{10^{-10}, 10^{-9},\dots,10^{10},10^{11}\}$, of $k \in \{1,2,\dots,200\}$
 -   *Prediction_KE.R*: Estimated Kernel predictor.
 Input space of number of directions $\{2,3,4,5,6\}$